yunusemrehalil/securai/README.md

 ## Overview

 Securai Interceptor is an advanced security interceptor for OkHttp that analyzes HTTP requests for potential security vulnerabilities.
-It leverages AI-based security validation to detect threats such as XSS (Cross-Site Scripting) attacks in network requests.
+It leverages AI-based security validation to detect XSS (Cross-Site Scripting) attacks in network requests.

 ### Features